 AM: Enzo Francescoli

 At international level, he won the 1950 FIFA World Cup with the Uruguayan national team, and also took part at the 1954 FIFA World Cup; he later also represented the Italy national football team.
-He was a key player in Uruguay's WC winning team in 1950.
 He was considered one of the greatest Uruguayan players in history.
 For club level, he played in Uruguay for Penarol and in Italy with Milan and Roma.

 SS: Walter Gomez